quincywalker1/R-Code-Final-Project/README.md

 # R-Code-Final-Project
-## In this file I have final project from Advandced data sci.
+## In this file I have my final project from Advandced data sci class.
 In this file I show my profeciencey in Linear Modeling and General Data analysis.